dstackai/dstack/contributing/GATEWAY.md

 If there are no replicas, the service configuration always returns 503; otherwise, the upstream with replicas is used.
 The upstream handles load balancing for us. `dstack-gateway` uses Unix sockets for SSH tunnels to avoid port conflicts between services.

-Service authentication is handled with the `localhost:8000/auth` endpoint if needed. `dstack-gateway` may request services without authentication and HTTPS, for example, from the OpenAI interface.
+Service authorization is handled with the `localhost:8000/auth` endpoint if needed. `dstack-gateway` may request services without authorization and HTTPS, for example, from the OpenAI interface.

 Entrypoint configurations forward requests back to `dstack-gateway`, to a specific module (e.g., OpenAI).
-Authentication is handled by those modules.
+Authorization is handled by those modules.

 ## Gateway registry